 Complexity: In 1972, Karp [Kar72] introduced a list of twenty-one NP-complete problems, one of which was the problem of finding a minimum vertex cover in a graph.
-Some progress made in [Dha].
-The corresponding counting problem is $\sharp P$ -complete [PB83].
+Some progress made in [Dha06].
+The corresponding counting problem is #P-complete [PB83].
+In [BK09], it was proven that vertex cover polynomials are VNP-complete.